David Martin is an international heritage lawyer and a legal historian who studied law and history at the London School of Economics.

-David and his wife, Betty, grew up near the Potteries.
+David and Betty grew up near the Potteries.
 They have always been fascinated by Stoke-on-Trent’s history and its architectural heritage.
 David took A’ levels at Stoke-on-Trent College of Commerce.
-He became a member of the College of Art’s photographic society and in the 1960s took over 5,000 photographs of North Staffordshire’s industrial landscape.
+He became a member of the College of Art’s photographic society and took over 5,000 photographs of North Staffordshire’s industrial landscape.

-Betty is a historical geographer.
-She met David when he was researching the history and jurisdiction of Tunstall Court Leet.
+Betty met David when he was researching the history of Tunstall Court Leet.
 Betty went to Brownhills High School in Tunstall.
 She is a graduate of Manchester University, where she wrote a thesis on Stoke-on-Trent’s economic development.

 Since 1990, David has undertaken extensive original research into North Staffordshire’s legal and administrative history.
 His researches include:

 - The history of local government in Stoke-on-Trent and Newcastle-under-Lyme.

 - Maintaining law and order in the Potteries during the 19th century.

 - The decline of Anglo-Saxon shire and hundred courts and the creation of petty sessions, quarter sessions and assize courts in the Middle Ages.